-A simple way to remember the warning signs of a stroke is the acronym FAST.
-It stands for:
+A simple way to remember the warning signs of a stroke is the acronym BEFAST.

-If your physician suspects you suffered a stroke and refers you to O’Connor, or you suspect you suffered one, a Stroke Care team member conducts a thorough exam that includes:
+If you or your physician suspects you suffered a stroke and refers you to O’Connor, a Stroke Care team member will conduct a rapid and thorough exam that includes:

-- Computed Tomographic Angiogram (CTA), Magnetic Resonance Imaging (MRI) and Magnetic Resonance Angiogram (MRA) to obtain blood vessel images to guide treatment
+Computed Tomographic Angiogram (CTA), Computed Tomographic Perfusion (CTP), Magnetic Resonance Imaging (MRI) and Magnetic Resonance Angiogram (MRA) to obtain blood vessel images to guide rapid treatment.

 People who have symptoms of a stroke need to call 911 immediately.
-At O’Connor, our emergency department stroke team are specially trained to quickly deliver lifesaving drugs such as intravenous alteplase (IV tPA), a clot-busting drug administered directly into your vein, to stroke patients.
+At O’Connor, our Emergency Department Stroke Team is specially trained to quickly deliver lifesaving drugs such as intravenous alteplase (IV tPA), a clot-busting drug administered directly into your vein.
 The prompt medical attention of our trained technicians and staff prevents potential complications and disabilities.
 Stroke treatments that our physicians recommend include medication such as IV tPA and surgery based on the type of stroke and the severity of the symptoms.